Carpet Cleaning Glossary: Terms & Definitions

 Post-Spot Treatment: The application of a specialized solution to a stain after general cleaning.

-Powder Cleaning: A dry cleaning method that uses an absorbent powder to attract soil and then vacuumed away from the carpet.
+Powder Cleaning: A dry cleaning method that uses an absorbent powder to attract soil and then vacuum it away from the carpet.

 Preconditioner: This cleaning solution is specifically designed to effectively break down and loosen soils prior to extraction.